Exhibitions & Events

 Art, Anomalies and Shadow Puppets; stop by for some hot cider!

 The program of short films is curated by award-winning animator Bryan Papciak and includes rarely seen marvels from Eastern Europe, Asia, Detroit … and a magical island.
 This is a free outdoor screening; feel free to bring a blanket or chair!

 Oddity and Fossil Boxes: Make your own curiosity display

 Seafoam Palace presents a workshop for fossil hunters, botany lovers and collectors of rocks and trinkets.
 Whether found on your last expedition to Mazaghan or an archaeological dig in your own backyard, your souvenirs and prehistoric evidence can easily be displayed with supplies found around your house.
 In this two-hour class, you will learn how to arrange, label and create a box for your collection with glass, cardboard, fabric, tape and glue.

 Bring a few rocks and minerals, petrified wood, calcite fossils, bones, feathers or any other small items you'd like to display - we'll supply the box materials and will have some extra curiosities on hand.
-Use your imagination to label your treasures or come prepared with scientific names that we can type on vintage paper for a historic look.
+Use your imagination to label your treasures or come prepared with scientific names that we can type on vintage paper for an historic look.
 After this class you will walk away with your own box and the skill to make more at home.

 Our workshop is taught by artist Kim Couchot and hosted by the lovely Coffee and (___) in Jefferson Chalmers, with snacks and drinks available for purchase.
 Please pre-register since space is limited.

 Suggested donation $10-20.
 Tickets of all prices available.